-We own various trademark registrations and applications, and unregistered trademarks and service marks, including Cellectis[®], TALEN[®] and our corporate logos, and all such trademarks and service marks appearing in this interim report are the property of Cellectis.
-The trademarks Calyxt[®], PlantSpring[TM], BioFactory[TM], Plant Cell Matrix[TM] and PCM[TM] are owned by Calyxt an equity method investee of the Company.
+We own various trademark registrations and applications, and unregistered trademarks and service marks, including Cellectis\, TALEN\ and our corporate logos, and all such trademarks and service marks appearing in this interim report are the property of Cellectis.
 All other trade names, trademarks and service marks of other companies appearing in this interim report are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this interim report may be referred to without the [®] and [TM] symbols, but such references, or the failure of such symbols to appear, should not be construed as any indication that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this interim report may be referred to without the \ and $^{\text{TM}}$ symbols, but such references, or the failure of such symbols to appear, should not be construed as any indication that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.

 As used in this interim report, the terms "Cellectis," "we," "our," "us," and "the Company" refer to Cellectis S.A. and its subsidiaries, taken as a whole (in the case of Calyxt, Inc., only until May 31, 2023), unless the context otherwise requires.
-References to "Calyxt" refer to Calyxt, Inc. (renamed Cibus, Inc., as of May 31,, 2023) and its subsidiaries, taken as a whole.
-With respect to disclosures relating to the period before May 31, 2023, references to the "Group" refer to Cellectis S.A., Cellectis, Inc., Cellectis Biologics, Inc. and Calyxt, Inc., collectively until May 31, 2023.
-With respect to disclosures relating to the "Group" refer to Cellectis S.A., Cellectis, Inc., Cellectis, Inc. and Calyxt, Inc., collectively until May 31, 2023.
+References to "Calyxt" refer to Calyxt, Inc. (renamed Cibus, Inc., as of May 31, 2023) and its subsidiaries, taken as a whole.
+With respect to disclosures relating to the period before May 31, 2023, references to the "Group" refer to Cellectis S.A., Cellectis, Inc., Cellectis Biologics, Inc. and Calyxt, Inc., collectively.
 With respect to disclosures relating to the period after May 31, 2023, references to the "Group" refer to Cellectis S.A., Cellectis, Inc. and Cellectis Biologics, Inc.